wobsoriano/vue-clerk/packages/vue-clerk/README.md

 Vue Clerk is the easiest way to add authentication and user management to your Vue application.
 Add sign up, sign in, and profile management to your application in minutes.

-> [!WARNING]
+> [!IMPORTANT]
-> This unofficial package isn't connected to Clerk.com.
-It's a project designed to smoothly incorporate Clerk features into Vue applications.
+> This project has graduated to an [official SDK](https://clerk.com/changelog/2025-01-07-vue-and-nuxt-sdk).
+Please proceed [here](https://clerk.com/docs/references/vue/migrating-from-vue-community-sdk) for migration instructions.

 ## Installation